 Before even considering buying at auction, it’s important to know what you’re getting into.

 A good place to start is with our step-by-step guide, tips and Q&As and expert advice on what the process entails.

 1. Seek out local auction houses

 First off, you’ll need to track down the auction houses operating in the area you want to buy.
-Get hold of their latest catalogues and put yourself on the mailing list for future issues.
-This way, you’ll always have the latest properties and information at your fingertips.
-You can also find lots of handy property auction information on Essential Information Group and UK Auction List.
+Ask for their latest catalogues and put yourself on the mailing list for future issues.

 2. Scour what’s for sale